sheepman4267/ansible-digital-signage/docs/usage/variables.rst

 ---------------
 signage_browser
 ---------------
 String.
 Sets which browser will be used to display your configured pages.
-The role has built-in configurations for :code:`chrome`, :code:`firefox`, :code:'firefox-esr', and :code:`chromium`.
+The role has built-in configurations for :code:`chrome`, :code:`firefox`, :code:`firefox-esr`, and :code:`chromium`.
 Currently defaults to :code:`chrome`.
 Set this to :code:`custom` to activate the next couple of variables.

 .. note:: The role uses :code:`MOZ_USE_XINPUT2=1` with Firefox to enable proper touchscreen support.